Julie789/Team3Inquisitors/AudienceProfile.md

 Hurricane Island is completely off the grid due to its remote location.
 One of the challenges they face is resource management.
 They make an effort to make a sustainable living  on the island and to be carbon neutral in the operations and activities of island community like water treatment and vegetable gardens.(Hurricane Island Center for Science and Leadership.)

 ## Organizational culture
-* Organizational culture is centered around public education from their citizen science programs to the research involvement with Undergraduates to graduate education.
+* Organizational culture is centered around public education from their citizen science programs to the research involvement with students from Undergraduates to Graduate education.
 * Focuses on minimal carbon footprint and using eco-friendly means of power and utilities in the islands facilities.

 ## Past achievements